Sushil1204/Resume/README.md

 # Frontend Developer Portfolio
-This repository showcases the portfolio of a frontend developer.
-It includes examples of the developer's work and skills, along with a brief biography and contact information.
+This repository showcases my portfolio.
+It includes examples of the my work and skills, along with a brief biography and contact information.

 ## 🛠 Skills